CodeCumbria/codecumbria.github.io/README.md

-website
+www.codecumbria.com
 =======

-The new forthcoming Code Cumbria website

-This one goes out to Miss Cumbria

-Ross changed this file on 27/02/2013

-Contributing
+Feel free to edit this website: fix any mistakes you find, add missing information, tweak the look 'n feel, etc.

+If you don't already have commit access, ping http://twitter.com/codecumbria

+Tips
 ============

 * DO NOT optimise images/msapplication-TileImage.png.
 It seems there is a bug in Windows that stops the icon working if it's optimised.

+_(This one goes out to Miss Cumbria...)_